 When Time had witnessed enough it continued moving.
 Chichi’s eyes shot open.
 “What have I done?”
 She panicked.
 She sat up, her husband’s head resting on her thighs.
 She touched him to make sure he was alive, happy that he was still breathing, and worried that he could stop breathing at any time, she grabbed a cushion, placed it under his head, and with a shaky voice, she got her phone and called the hospital and the police.

 His mother held his hand as she cried, his little brother sat at the corner of the room reading a book, and his father leaned against a wall by the window.
-Chichi walked in holding a brown envelop.
+Chichi walked in holding a brown envelope.
 She greeted them and asked of how Ade was doing.
 His mother scowled at her, but she ignored her.
 The old woman had never liked her.
-She handed the envelop to Ade’s father.
-“When he wakes up, please have him sign it, and we will be out of each others lives for good.”
+She handed the envelope to Ade’s father.
+“When he wakes up, please have him sign it, and we will be out of each other’s lives for good.”

 Too short?
 Visit or Web Series Page for longer stories

 Love the suspense – from the beginning to the end.